khulnasoft/integrations-core/ecs_fargate/README.md

 <!-- xxx tab "CloudFormation" xxx -->
 ##### AWS CloudFormation

-To use [AWS CloudFormation][6] templating, use the `AWS::ECS::TaskDefinition` resource and set the `Datadog` option to configure log management.
+To use [AWS CloudFormation][6] templating, use the `AWS::ECS::TaskDefinition` resource and set the `Khulnasoft` option to configure log management.

-For example, to configure Fluent Bit to send logs to Datadog:
+For example, to configure Fluent Bit to send logs to Khulnasoft:

 <!-- partial
 {{< site-region region="us" >}}